Build-week-secret-family-recipes-9/backend/README.md

 }

-# Dev
+# Advanced Dev Topics
-Do we need departments and or roles?
-To create admins and moderators or should every one be the same type of users?
+Do we need posts to be public or do we need role restricted private posts?

+For the recipes post at instructions value- Does front end need new lines for each direction?
+Do we need a way to map threw each step of the recipe?
+If so should this get changed to an array or a name value pair?
+Like an auto incrementing field within a record.
+Something where each step is a new element and is easily mapped threw to give you a new line on every step of that direction?

 ## Future
-Work on validating and making middleware so each recipe post or get is done by the user session's validity
+Work on validating and making middleware so each recipe post or get is done by the user session's validity.
+Work on Testing.
+Lets all make different styling skins once its done.